How to Voluntarily Abandon Lawful Permanent Residence (a Green Card)

 Make a copy of the completed I-407 and green card, for future reference.
 Then send the whole package to the address listed on the I-407 page of the USCIS website.

-What Happens After Giving Up LPR Status
+What You're Giving Up

 Once an LPR has completed and submitted the I-407 and surrendered the green card, this act is irrevocable, meaning it cannot be undone.
-The result is that the former LPR now might need a visa to travel to the U.S., or might be able to travel without a visa under the Visa Waiver Program, which applies only to citizens of certain countries.
+This will impact your rights to travel to the United States, obtain public benefits or Social Security here, sponsor family members to immigrate, and more.

-Therefore, completing Form I-407 and surrendering a green card is not something to be done hastily.
+Completing Form I-407 and surrendering a green card is not something to be done hastily.
 Consulting with an immigration attorney and a tax adviser, if appropriate, is both a good idea and strongly recommended before making such an important decision with long-lasting or permanent consequences.

 NEED IMMIGRATION HELP ?